ibm-cloud-docs/log-analysis/compliance/manage_eu_logs.md

 You can export data to a local file or to a terminal by using the LogDNA export API and a service key.
 Only administrators can create service keys.
 Users can view them.
 Service keys are only used to export data from your instance by using the API.

-Notice that users in the account that have permissions to view logs through the LogDNA web UI can export data by using the API if they have an active service key.
+Notice that users in the account that have permissions to view logs through the logging UI can export data by using the API if they have an active service key.
 A user, with a policy in IAM to view logs, can also view service keys that an administrator has created.
 If you do not want users to be able to export data locally, service keys must be deleted.

 ## Step 7.
 Archiving logs